jvdi/mj-vim-config/README.md

 Requirements :

-1.vim

-2.vim-plug
+1.Vim -> `pacman -Sy vim`

+2.vim-plug `just run curl command from vim-plug repo in github`

-3.after -> clone .vimrc -> run :PlugInstall in vim for install plugin
+3.after -> clone .vimrc -> run `:PlugInstall` command in Vim for install plugin

-4.install theme for vim and aireline : from AUR -> vim-gruvbox-git && vim-airline-gruvbox-git
+4.install theme for vim and aireline : from AUR (for my arch or from any where for other dist ...): <br />
+      - vim-gruvbox-git `yay -Sy vim-gruvbox-git`<br />
+      - vim-airline-gruvbox-git `yay -Sy vim-airline-gruvbox-git`

 5.cmake-cmake_modules-composer-php-python-npm-pip